hilverd/vagrant-ubuntu-oracle-xe/README.md

 Vagrant or provisioner configuration.
 The latter has the same purpose as this project but uses Ubuntu 11.10.

+Richard Kolb fixed the issue where the Ubuntu could not see DNS (config.vm.customize ["modifyvm", :id, "--natdnshostresolver1", "on"])

 ## Requirements

 * You need to have [Vagrant] installed.